Matthew 27:46/Mark 15:34 – ‘Why have you forsaken me?’

 Steve Chalke has asserted in debate with Andrew Wilson that when Jesus uttered the ‘cry of dereliction’ from the cross he was not forsaken by God.
 Rather, as Chalke writes elsewhere, his feeling of abandonment

 ‘mirrors those of countless millions of people who suffer oppression, enslavement, abuse, disease, poverty, starvation and violence.’
+(The Lost Message of Jesus, p185)

-At any rate, it would be wise not to speculate on our Lord’s psychological state at this time.
+But we would be wise not to speculate on our Lord’s psychological state at this time.
 Hurtado counsels against using this cry of Jesus as a clue to his innermost feelings:

 ‘Mark’s purpose in giving this statement is to make the allusion to Ps 22:1, so as to portray Jesus as the righteous sufferer who is beset unjustly by his enemies and appeals to God.’